Togetherness (L.T.D. album)

 Togetherness is the fifth studio album by Los Angeles, California -based band, L.T.D., released in 1978 on the A&M label.

 Commercial performance

 The album peaked at No. 3 on the R&B albums chart.
 It also reached No. 18 on the Billboard 200.
 The album features the singles "Holding On (When Love Is Gone)", which peaked at No. 1 on the Hot Soul Singles chart and No. 49 on the Billboard Hot 100 chart, and "We Both Deserve Each Other's Love", which charted at No. 19 on the Hot Soul Singles chart.

+Critical reception

+The Bay State Banner wrote that "the band pays tribute to all of its influences with a ten-song outing...
+For those of you who are more in tune to LTD's funk offerings, there are three tunes that'll have you freakin' in a second: the appropriately entitled 'Jam', 'It's Time to be Real' and 'Together, Forever'."